 • Researching, analyzing, and evaluating new service delivery methods and techniques.

 • Applying project management and program development techniques and principles.

 • Working cooperatively with other departments, Agency officials, and outside agencies.

 PHYSICAL DEMANDS/WORK ENVIRONMENT:

-• Work is normally performed in a standard office environment.
+• Work is performed in a standard office environment.

-• Subject to standing, walking, bending, reaching, stooping, and lifting of objects up to 25 pounds; may occasionally be exposed to dangerous machinery, extreme weather conditions, physical harm, and extreme noise when conducting construction and operational site visits while working in the field.
+• Subject to standing, walking, bending, reaching, stooping, and lifting of objects up to 25 pounds; may occasionally be exposed to dangerous machinery, extreme weather conditions, physical harm, and extreme noise when conducting site visits and working in the field.

 We are an Equal Opportunity Employer and value workplace diversity.
 We seek to create an environment and culture that embraces the differences of our employees.
 You will find an exceptionally diverse group of people at Sound Transit with regard to culture, beliefs, communication styles, and life and work experiences.

 All qualified applicants are considered in accordance with applicable laws prohibiting discrimination on the basis of race, religion, color, gender, age, national origin, sexual orientation, physical or mental disability, marital status or veteran status or any another legally protected status.